 Some of my suggestions for working with therapy-anxiety, in no particular order, include:

-Be Aware of How you Talk to Yourself About it
+Be Aware of How You Talk to Yourself About Therapy

 Wherever you are in the process, each time that anxiety threatens to ruin your movement towards healing, give yourself a little speech to remind your brain that it could go well.
 Reminding ourselves “this is really scary, but I’ve done hard things before and I can do this.
 I want help more than I want to avoid this discomfort” can be a way to help us both soothe and challenge ourselves.

 Set some little goals to move toward your big goal of starting therapy.
 Example “Today I’m going to set a timer and spend 10 minutes googling therapists near me.”
 After bookmarking a few pages, the next goal might be “Today, I’m going to send two emails asking about availability.”

 Word of mouth is FAR more likely to get you in the office of a good therapist than finding a mental health professional by googling.
 The best folks to ask are your close friends, doctor, teachers, a religious leader, or service professionals who spend many hours in conversation (hair stylists, nail techs, etc).

 For most people, email is less intimidating than phone calls- and email works well for therapists in private practice.
 Private Practice therapists are often solo-business owners who have our phones off for most of the day and who usually don’t have a receptionist, so email can be the fastest way to get a response.